Tomorrow (1972 film): Plot

 An isolated and lonely farmer named Fentry, in rural Mississippi takes in a pregnant drifter who has been abandoned by the father of her child.
-Told in flashback, twenty years later, the farmer is on a jury and the film, narrated by the defense attorney in the case, explores why he is the lone guilty vote in the trial of a man who killed a man most people considered worthless and no account.
-In a steady and methodic fashion it is revealed the young man is the son of Sarah Eubanks, the pregnant drifter, with whom Duvall had had an intense personal involvement after he found her in a destitute state, nursed her back to health.
-She died, and he promised he'd take care of her son.
-He raised the boy for a time, loved him, but the boy was taken from him by force by the brothers of the boy's mother.
+Told in flashback, twenty years later, the farmer is on a jury and the film, narrated by the defense attorney in the case, explores why he is the lone guilty vote in the trial of a man who killed a man most people considered worthless and of no account.
+In a steady and methodic fashion, it is revealed the victim was the son of Sarah Eubanks, the pregnant drifter, with whom Fentry had had an intense personal involvement after he found her in a destitute state and nursed her back to health.
+She later died, after he had promised he'd take care of her son.
+He raised the boy for a time, but the boy was taken from him by force by the brothers of the boy's mother.
 Their poor upbringing led to the boy becoming a man who people held in such low regard that his murder was regarded as a public service.
 Fentry remembers only the child he'd cherished and nurtured, and can't accept his death being treated as an event of no significance.
-The attorney looks at Fentry, and realizes this is someone society treats as insignificant, who is actually a person of tremendous character and determination, like so many others who die unnoticed, “The lowly and invincible of the earth—to endure and endure and then endure, tomorrow and tomorrow and tomorrow.”
+The attorney looks at Fentry, and realizes this is someone society treats as insignificant, but who is actually a person of tremendous character and determination, like so many others who die unnoticed: “The lowly and invincible of the earth—to endure and endure and then endure, tomorrow and tomorrow and tomorrow.”